ghostserverd/mediaserver-docker/README.md

 [filebotforumurl]: https://www.filebot.net/forums/
 [filebotpurchaseurl]: https://www.filebot.net/purchase.html

 This would also not be possible without filebot.
-This is currently using the free linux version `4.7.7` for now, but this may update to use the paid `4.8.2` in the future.
+This is currently using the free linux version `4.7.7`, but this may change to use the paid `4.8.2` version in the future.
 If it does so, there will be a separate tag to stay on `4.7.7`, but it will likely become unsupported.

 * [Filebot][fileboturl]
 * [Forum][filebotforumurl]